 No. 12.
-Both sides of One Hundred and Forty-ninth street, from Eighth avenue to the first new avenue west, and to the extent of half the block at the intersecting avenues.

-12 Both sides of One Hundred and Thirtieth street, from Eighth avenue to Avenue St. Nicholas, and to the extent of half the block at the intersecting street, from Eighth avenue to Avenue St. Nicholas, and to the extent of half the block at the intersecting avenues.
+Both sides of One Hundred and Forty-ninth street, from Eighth avenue to the first new avenue west, and to the extent of half the block at the intersecting enues.
+No. 13.
+Both sides of One Hundred and Thirtieth reet, from Eighth avenue to Avenue St. Nicholas, and the extent of half the block at the intersecting street, from Eighth avenue to Avenue St. Nicholas, and to the extent of half the block at the intersecting avenues.

 No. 14.
-Commencing at the northwest corner of a Roosevelt and South streets; thence westerly and including the north side of South street to Dover street; thence along and including both sides of Dover street to Pearl street; thence northerly along Pearl street to Duane street; thence westerly along Duane street to Park Row; thence along Park Row and including a part of City Hall Park to Nassau street; thence along Nassau street to Beekman street; thence southerly along Beekman street to William street to Hulton street; thence along Fulton street to Gold street; thence in a diagonal direction to Cliff and Beekman street; thence along South street to south street; thence along South street to Roosevelt street, the place of beginning.
+Commencing at the northwest corner of Roosevelt and South streets; thence westerly and including the north side of South street to Dover street; thence along and including both sides of Dover street; thence along and including both sides of Dover street; thence along Park Row and including a part of City Hall Park to Nassau street; thence along Park Row and including a part of City Hall Park to Nassau street; thence along Nassau street to Beckman street; thence southerly along Beckman street to William street; thence along Fulton street to Gold street; thence along Fulton street to Gold street; thence along Beckman street to South street; thence along Both sides of Madison avenue, from One Hundred and Thirty-sfifth to One Hundred and Thirty-sfith to One Hundred and Thirty-sfith to One Hundred and Thirty-sfith to Done Hundred and Thirty-sfith to Done Hundred and Thirty-sfith to Done Hundred and Thirty-sfith to Beginning.

 No. 15.
-Both sides of Madison avenue, from One Hundred and Thirty-fifth to One Hundred and Thirty-sixth street, and extending easterly and westerly from Madison avenue on said streets too feet.

-No. 16.
-Beginning at the intersection of Murray and West streets; thence along and including both sides of Murray street to Broadway; thence along Broadway, and including a part of City Hall Park, to Worth street; thence along West street to Franklin street; thence diagonally to the intersection of Jay and West streets; thence along West street to the place of beginning.
+Begfining at the intersection of Murray and West streets; thence along and including both sides of Murray street to Broadway; thence along Broadway, and including a part of City Hall Park, to Worth street; thence along Worth street to Hudson street; thence along West streets to the place of beginning.

 No. 17.
-Both sides of Eighty-third street, from First avenue to Avenue A, and to the extent of half the block at the intersection of Seventh avenue and One Hundred and Twenty-third street.
+Both sides of Eighty-third street, from First avenue to Avenue A, and to the extent of half the block at the intersecting avenues.

-No. 19.
-Both sides of One Hundred and Eighteenth street, from Seventh to Eighth avenue.
+No. 18.
+To the extent of half the block from the easterly intersection of Seventh avenue and One Hundred and Twenty-third street, from Second to Third avenue.

 No. 20.
-Both sides of One Hundred and Fifteenth street, from Second to Third avenue.
+Both sides of One Hundred and Eighteenth street, from Second to Third avenue.